Quit Claim Deeds In Virginia: Key Points To Know

 All a quit claim deed says, in essence, is “I give up any rights I do have to this property to this person.”
 If those rights were non-existent, you may end up buying nothing at all, which is why a quit claim deed in Virginia is not usually used for transactions where the people involved are not close relatives.

-When To Use a Quit Claim Deed in Virginia
+When To Use A Quit Claim Deed In Virginia

 Some circumstances do call for using quit claim deeds.
 Here are some circumstances in which a quit claim deed may be your best legal instrument for transferring property: